eesaaamer3/PythonCombatGame/README.md

 ## Introduction

-A python game created using pygame that places two users into an arena and forces them to fight until one of them has lost all of its health. (**IN PROGRESS**)
+A python game created using pygame that places two users into an arena and forces them to fight to the death. (**IN PROGRESS**)